dante-lafranchi/cse15l-lab-reports/lab-report-3-week-5.md

 # Researching Options for the Grep Command
 ## Option: --ignore-case
 By default, grep is case-sensitive which means that grep pays attention to the difference between capital and lowercase letters when searching a file for a certain string.
-However, the "--ignore-case" option for grep makes it so grep isn't case sensitive and returns every line that has the particular string, regardless of if that string has the exact same capital and lowercase letters in the file as it does in the command.
+However, the "--ignore-case" option for grep makes it so that grep isn't case sensitive and prints every line that has the particular string, regardless of if that string has the exact same capital and lowercase letters in the file as it does in the command.
 The "--ignore-case" option is useful because more often than not, you probably want to know all the lines that contain the particular string, and you might miss out on vital information if you just see the lines that contain the all lowercase version of the string.

-The following example shows how the "--ignore-case" option makes grep return all lines that have any letter case (capital and lowercase) of "west", so lines that contain "West" are printed too.
+The following example shows how the "--ignore-case" option makes grep print all lines that have any letter case (capital and lowercase) variation of "west", so lines that contain "West" are printed too.
 ```
 grep "west" technical/911report/chapter-3.txt --ignore-case